 In the long term, consumers should be conscious of ways to reduce the amount of plastic waste that is entering our ecosystem and waterways in the first place.
 Avoiding single-use plastic products and choosing to recycle are great ways to keep microplastics out of our drinking water.
 Consumers can also choose reusable containers for drinks and food and choose organic fibers for their clothing.
 However, because of the global prevalence of microplastics in the ocean and other waterways, it will take a long time for them to be effectively removed, meaning they are likely to be present and bottled and tap water for many more years.
 Microplastics in tap and bottled water are also not yet regulated, so it is up to consumers to remove microplastics and other contaminants from their drinking water.

 Multipure offers a variety of carbon block water filtration systems to protect consumers from microplastics and other harmful contaminants in their drinking water.
 Multipure’s carbon block filters can treat health and microbiological contaminants as well as aesthetic contaminants and emerging compounds.
 Our Multipure Aqualuxe takes water filtration to the next level by purifying water from bacteria, viruses, and cysts.
 Third-party testing and NSF International certifications back filtration and purification systems from Multipure, so you can trust their quality and performance.

-Multipure drinking water systems are available with a variety of customizable features and can be used below the sink or on the countertop to suit your home’s needs.
-When you purchase a water filtration system from Multipure, you also receive the peace of mind of a lifetime warranty for your drinking water system housing and a 90-day money back guarantee.
-Shop carbon block filters from Multipure to find the right option for clean and safe drinking water in your home.
+Multipure drinking water systems, including the Aquaversa, Aquaperform, and Aquamini, are available with a variety of customizable features and can be used below the sink or on the countertop to suit your home’s needs.
+When you purchase a water filtration system from Multipure, you also receive the peace of mind of a lifetime warranty for your drinking water system housing and a 90-day money-back guarantee.
+Shop drinking water filtration systems from Multipure to find the right option for clean and safe drinking water in your home.